Kujikuu/BlackCheetah/.trae/rules/project_rules.md

 The Laravel Boost guidelines are specifically curated by Laravel maintainers for this application.
 These guidelines should be followed closely to enhance the user's satisfaction building Laravel applications.

+# AI Guidelines

+Don't use `npm run dev` since I've already running the app. the App link is `https://blackcheetah.test/`

 ## Foundational Context
 This application is a Laravel application and its main Laravel ecosystems package & versions are below.
 You are an expert with them all.
 Ensure you abide by these specific packages & versions.